|

 so he got stuck doing the work to make it happen.
 Now he gets to

-be a drummer and play with musicians, which keeps him happy and out of trouble.
+play with great musicians, which keeps him happy and out of trouble.
 Dean also plays

-with the bands Cambridge Folk Orchestra, Zdravets, Zornitsa, and
+with the bands Cambridge Folk Orchestra, Zdravets, Zornitsa, Balkan Fields and Shining Moon.

 |